 If you’re a fan of snowskin mooncakes

-It’s likely you’re the office sweetheart or bro, according to studies conducted at Gettysburg College, which found that people who like sweet foods tend to be more beloved, and kinder.
+You’re likely the office sweetheart or bro, according to studies conducted at Gettysburg College, which found that people who like sweet foods tend to be more beloved, and kinder.

 This was backed up by further research by North Dakota State University, which showed that those who prefer sugary desserts, scored higher in traits associated with friendliness, compassion and empathy.